Azure/MachineLearningNotebooks/how-to-use-azureml/machine-learning-pipelines/intro-to-pipelines/README.md

 13. [aml-pipelines-showcasing-datapath-and-pipelineparameter.ipynb](https://aka.ms/pl-datapath): This notebook showcases how to use DataPath and PipelineParameter in AML Pipeline.
 14. [aml-pipelines-how-to-use-pipeline-drafts.ipynb](http://aka.ms/pl-pl-draft): This notebook shows how to use Pipeline Drafts.
 Pipeline Drafts are mutable pipelines which can be used to submit runs and create Published Pipelines.
 15. [aml-pipelines-hot-to-use-modulestep.ipynb](https://aka.ms/pl-modulestep): This notebook shows how to define Module, ModuleVersion and how to use them in an AML Pipeline using ModuleStep.
+16. [aml-pipelines-with-notebook-runner-step.ipynb](https://aka.ms/pl-nbrstep): This notebook shows how you can run another notebook as a step in Azure Machine Learning Pipeline.

  ![Impressions](https://PixelServer20190423114238.azurewebsites.net/api/impressions/MachineLearningNotebooks/how-to-use-azureml/machine-learning-pipelines/intro-to-pipelines/README.png)